-The New Year, 2015, is here.
+The New Year, 2020, is here.
 Along with other resolutions and goals you would have set for your business, you need to list ‘We will not make social media branding mistakes’.
 While social media has become the foremost platform for businesses to further their branding, all it takes is one post to bring down an entire campaign.
-The work you have put in to creating profiles on Facebook, Twitter and the likes, all of it could amount to little when your posts are timed poorly or are controversial.
+The work you have put into creating profiles on Facebook, Twitter and the likes, all of it could amount to little when your posts are timed poorly or are controversial.

 These are just a couple of the social media branding mistakes businesses are susceptible to.
 Let’s look at a few more and how you can avoid them: